Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Martin Brod Falls in Una National Park

 Local legend tells us that the name Martin Brod came about after a young girl, Marta, tried to cross the river.
-Marta was in love with a curly-haired boy who lived on the opposite side of the river.
+Marta was in love with a curly-haired boy living on the river’s opposite side.

-Unfortunately, her parents weren’t at all happy with this and forbid her from seeing him.
+Unfortunately, her parents weren’t happy with this and forbade her from seeing him.
 One day, she tried to cross the ford (brod), but the rocks were so slippery that she fell into the rapids, never to be seen again.

-The ford was named after her, Marta’s Brod, eventually morphing into the name Martin Brod.
+The Ford was named after her, Marta’s Brod, eventually morphing into Martin Brod.

 Blue green pools of water at Martin-Brod-Falls